mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/customizing-templates/index.md

 1. Open the `haproxy.tmpl` template you created in the previous step in a text editor.

-1. Modify the `haproxy.tmpl` file to create a `basic-auth` user list with user names and passwords for a set of regular and administrative users.
+1. Modify the `haproxy.tmpl` file to create a `basic-auth` user list with user names and passwords for a set of regular and administrative users:

-    For example:

     ```bash
     userlist basic-auth